Abel Moralejo

 Abel Rolando Moralejo (born 2 November 1955) is an Argentine football manager and former player.

+Career

 Moralejo has worked as a manager in Chile with Provincial Osorno, in Guatemala with Deportivo Heredia, in El Salvador with Once Municipal, in Bolivia win Club Blooming, in Paraguay with Sportivo Luqueño, Ecuadorian teams LDU Portoviejo and Macará and with several clubs in Argentina.

+Moralejo led Huracán de San Rafael from August 2024 to January 2025.